-However it does use more fabric than usual I got about 3meters X 1.4meters fabric compare to recommended fabric on the pattern 2.6meters X 1.4 meters.
+However, it does use more fabric than usual I got about 3meters X 1.4meters fabric compare to the recommended fabric on the pattern 2.6meters X 1.4 meters.
 Something to keep in mind.

 It is easy to cut the fabric on bias just fold the fabric at 45 degree angle (you will end up a triangle) like below.
 One tip is always to leave enough seam allowance for the back panel.
 If you used to cutting dress patterns on a straight grain fabric(like me), when cutting out the back panel I always put it by selvage (edge of the fabric).
 This is where there is always extra fabric at the edge however not a fold.
 So it is something to keep in mind when using bias cut.
 I did make a mistake this time but I did manage to rectify it.

 By putting on selvedge helps in cutting out as it doesn’t fray at all.
 It saves the need of overlocking the fabric.